obrailovska/readme-generator/README.md

-# ren-buddy
+# run-buddy

   ## Project Description

-  Run-buddy is a website that offers fitness services.
+  Run buddy is a website that offers fitness services.

   ## Installation Instructions